groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-mbox-to-pdf.md

 MBox file format is a generic term that represents a container for collection of electronic mail messages.
 The messages are stored inside the container along with their attachments.
 Messages from an entire folder are saved in a single database file and new messages are appended to the end of the file.
 Numerous applications and API provide support for MBox file format such as Apple Mail and Mozilla Thunderbird.

-To convert MBOX to PDF file in C# just call `Convert` method like shown below:
+To convert from Email Mailbox File (.mbox) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source MBOX file